The Center for Public History is excited to introduce the CPH podcast - Public Historians at Work!

 In this podcast series, we will bring on "public historians” (broadly defined to include scholars, professionals, artists and community members) who engage with history in a public way - to explore what it means to work in public history and in the public humanities – the ins and outs, the rewards and opportunities of working in a public-facing way, leveraging history to bring context and change to our contemporary debates and questions.
 While podcasts themselves can be a form of public history, this podcast series is more reflective on where and how history speaks to our modern discussions.

 Each season will be devoted to a specific theme.
-In season one, we are interviewing public historians who engage in public-facing work, scholarship, and discussions on systemic racism in the United States.
-Our sub-topics include:
+In our first season, we interview public historians who engage in public-facing work, scholarship, and discussions on systemic racism in the United States.